History of the University

 The School of Law was established in 1845.
-Other graduate programs began in 1876, followed by a summer school for teachers in 1877 and medical and pharmaceutical programs in 1879.
-In 1915, leaders broadened the mission of the University to include research and public service.
+Other graduate programs began in 1876, followed by a summer school for teachers in 1877 and a medical program in 1897.
+Over the next century, leaders broadened the mission of the University to include research and public service.
 Professional schools were established as follows:

 - School of Education (1915)